hpi-swa-teaching/IMAPClient/packages/IMAPClient-Core.package/ICHelper.class/README.md

 An ICHelper is a method bucket which contains helpermethods for the filesystem storage, parameter sorting and subfolder reading.
-It ist leagcy.
-It should burn in hell for it sins.
+It is leagcy.
+It should burn in hell for its sins.
 We should delete this.